 Wicked Campers are notorious for their sexually explicit slogans and imagery, even advocating rape and murder.

 Ad Standards has upheld complaints against Wicked Campers' slogans and imagery more than 80 times; but with no power to enforce rulings and no penalties, the company ignores every notice.

-Since then, Tasmania, ACT and Queensland have passed laws to deregister Wicked Campers' vehicles if they don't abide Ad Standards Rulings.
+Since then, Tasmania, ACT and Queensland have passed laws to deregister Wicked if it doesn’t abide Ad Standards Rulings.

 Together we can get this done - Sign the petition today

 According to Mumbrella infamous car rental company Wicked Campers has had one of its ads banned yet again for using an “insensitive” and “inappropriate” slogan, “Girl sits on judges lap and gets a honorable [sic] discharge”.

 Ad Standards said despite there being no accompanying image on the van, the tagline used was a sexual connotation and suggested a power imbalance between a judge and a girl.